giograno/al-folio/_pages/services.md

 * Seminar Series on Advanced Techniques & Tools for Software Evolution (**SATToSE 2017**)

 ### grants
-* GRC Travel Found of 1,200 CHF for a research visit ad Delft University of Technology
+* GRC Travel Grant of 1,200 CHF for a research visit ad Delft University of Technology